ZHU-XU-xmu/cgMSI/README.md

 -genomeName               string                    the name of the genome added into the library

 -genomeFile               string                    full path of the added genome fasta file

+-outPutDir                string                    the dir of the library (default at ./cgMSI/library/)

 Optional arguments: